BoPras/ERD-product-analytical-sales/README.md

 # ERD-product-analytical-sales
-Designing ERD to develop database
+Designing Entity Relationship Diagram to help creating a database